MightyCode/GDMC2021Tsukuba/Generator Documentation.md

 Each structure group has a prerequisite to be available.

 After that, each strucure available has a weight depending of its type, or if the previous choosen structure was the same; then the random choose the next.

+## generation/*floodFill.py*

+This class recognize where ground block is, with the goal of giving positions where structures could be placed.

+For each test to fit the structure at given position, the script rotates and flips the structure, checks corners and if the structure not overlapse another one.

+When there are no placed structure.
+The script will take a random position.
+Do a flood fill of x block(s) around the position.
+Then try y times if the given structure is placeable.
+For each structure placed, the script will do a flood fill around its position.
+When there are at least on placed structure.
+The script will take a random structure, take a random position in its floodfill and try z times if the given structure is placeable.

+To place decorations, the script take the square surrounding all the structures placed and takes random positions.

+## generation/*road.py*

+Generate roads between between the structures that are placed according to their parent.
+The script use an a* to find the path.